Here is some advice for ESL learners about speaking in English on the phone.

 Learn telephone etiquette (manners)

 The way that you speak to your best friend on the phone is very different to the way you should speak to someone in a business setting.
 Many ESL speakers make the mistake of being too direct on the telephone.
 It is possible that the person on the other line will think that you are being rude on purpose if you don't use formal language in certain situations.
 Sometimes just one word such as "could" or "may" is necessary in order to sound polite.
 You should use the same modals you would use in a formal "face-to-face" situation.
 Take the time to learn how to answer the phone and say goodbye in a polite manner, as well as all the various ways one can start and end a conversation casually.

-It only takes a short time to memorize English Phonetic Spelling, but it is something that you will be able to use in any country.
+It only takes a short time to memorize English phonetic spelling, but it is something that you will be able to use in any country.
 You should also practise saying dates and numbers aloud.
 You and a friend can write out a list of dates and numbers and take turns reading them over the phone to each other.
 Record what you hear.
 Swap papers the next day and check your answers.
-Click here to learn more about numbers.